farazmb/SmartFin-Guide/README.md

 # SmartFinGuide

-**SmartFinGuide** is a Flutter application in development designed for managing client interactions with separate views for admins and clients.
-The app includes basic features to support client management and communication.
+**SmartFinGuide** is a Flutter application in development designed for managing and updating clients on time interactions with separate views for admin/s and clients.
+The app includes features to support client management and real time communication.

 ## Features